Richard Butler, 1st Earl of Glengall

 The Rt Hon.
 Richard Butler, 1st Earl of Glengall (13 November 1775 – 30 January 1819), known as The 10th Baron Cahir before 1816, was an Irish peer.

+Biography

 He was the son and heir of James Butler, 9th Baron Cahir, and Sarah Nicholls.
 In July 1788, he succeeded to his father's title and assumed his seat in the Irish House of Lords.
 Following the implementation of the Acts of Union in January 1801, Lord Cahir, as he then was styled, was elected as one of the original 28 Irish representative peers, and took his seat on the Tory benches in the British House of Lords.
 On 22 January 1816, he was created Viscount Cahir and Earl of Glengall, both titles in the Peerage of Ireland.

 Marriage and issue

 On 15 August 1793, the then Lord Cahir married Emily Jefferyes, daughter of James St. John Jefferyes and Arabella FitzGibbon, sister of The 1st Earl of Clare.
 They had four children: